mayankrastogi/chess-rest-vap/README.md

 #### Deploying the OSv Virtual Appliance on AWS EC2

-Watch this video for details on how to build the VAP and deploy it on AWS EC2:
+Watch this [video on YouTube](https://youtu.be/lqg4FtTALQ4) for details on how to build the VAP and deploy it on AWS EC2:

 [![How to deploy OSv unikernal Virtual Appliance on AWS EC2](https://img.youtube.com/vi/lqg4FtTALQ4/maxresdefault.jpg)](https://youtu.be/lqg4FtTALQ4)